michaelnowotny/cocos/README.md

 1. Download and install
     - Windows or Linux: [ArrayFire 3.6.4](http://arrayfire.s3.amazonaws.com/index.html#!/3.6.4%2F)
     - MacOS: [ArrayFire 3.5.1](http://arrayfire.s3.amazonaws.com/index.html#!/3.5.1%2F)

+2. Make sure that your System can locate ArrayFire's libraries ArrayFire's functionality is contained in dynamic libries, dynamic link libraries (.dll) on Windows and shared objects (.so) on Unix.

+    This step is to ensure that the operating system knows where to find these library files.
+    On Windows, this can be done by adding `%AF_PATH%\lib` to the path environment variable.
+    On Linux and Mac, one can either install (or copy) the ArrayFire libraries and their dependencies to `/usr/local/lib` or modify the environment variable `LD_LIBRARY_PATH` (Linux) or `DYLD_LIBRARY_PATH` (MacOS) to include the ArrayFire library directory.

 2. Install Cocos via PIP:
     <pre>